(Tips from your Graduate Administrator!)

 - The dissertation advisor(s) sign off when the document is in final form ready for submission.

-- Defense Cards are returned to th Graduate Coordinator for processing.
-A degree certification memo is then prepared, signed by the Director of Graduate Studies and delivered to the graduate dean's office.
+- A degree certification memo is then prepared, signed by the Director of Graduate Studies and sent to the Dietrich School.

-- Provide Graduate Coordinator and department payroll coordinator with forwarding address and, if known, job title.
+- Provide Graduate Administrator and department payroll coordinator with forwarding address and, if known, job title.
 Particularly important for proper mailing of any University tax statements and, of course, for our alumni page.

-- Provide graduate coordinator with EXIT SURVEY for placement data required by the Dietrich School of Arts and Sciences and the American Institute of Physics.
+- Complete the department's EXIT SURVEY for placement data required by the Dietrich School of Arts and Sciences and the American Institute of Physics.

 - Return any departmental textbooks you may have used when assigned to be a TA.